rust-lang/rust/text/0000-kinds-of-allocators.md

     /// Construct an error that indicates operation failure due to
     /// invalid input values for the request.
     ///
-    /// This can be used, for example, to signal an overflow occurred
+    /// This can be used, for example, to signal that allocation of
+    /// a zero-sized type was requested.
+    ///
+    /// As another example, it might be used to signal that an overflow
-    /// during arithmetic computation.
-(However, since overflows
+    /// occurred during arithmetic computation with the input.
+(However,
+    /// since overflows can also occur during large allocation requests
-    /// frequently represent an allocation attempt that would exhaust
+    /// that would exhaust memory if arbitrary-precision arithmetic were
-    /// memory, clients are alternatively allowed to constuct an error
+    /// used, clients are alternatively allowed to constuct an error
-    /// representing memory exhaustion in such scenarios.) fn invalid_input() -> Self;
+    /// representing memory exhaustion in this scenario.) fn invalid_input() -> Self;

     /// Returns true if the error is due to hitting some resource
-    /// limit or otherwise running out of memory.
+    /// limit, or otherwise running out of memory.
 This condition
     /// serves as a hint that some series of deallocations *might*
     /// allow a subsequent reissuing of the original allocation
     /// request to succeed.